RapidAPI/DevRel-Stack-Data/guides/posts/build-qrcode-app/post.md

 - `tailwind.config.js`: It contains [TailwindCSS](https://tailwindcss.com/) configurations.
 - `readme.md`: It’s a markdown file for documentation.

 I will be using a particular set of colors for this app.
 You can use colors of your preference, but if you are interested in mine, open [this](https://github.com/RapidAPI/DevRel-Examples-External/blob/main/qrcode-generator-app/tailwind.config.js) file, and copy all of its content, then paste it inside the `tailwind.config.js` file in your project.
-These are Tailwind configurations for the colors I have added.
+These are Tailwind configurations for the colors I will be using.

-Now let’s start writing the code.
-I am going to do it in steps so you can follow along.

 With all that set, it's time to code the app.
 Let's jump right into it.